pedrocorreia/sublime-ink/README.md

 * 2 (75% / 25%) grid columns - `i7525 + tab`
 * 2 (80% / 20%) grid columns - `i8020 + tab`

+[^1]: Most grid snippets provide tab stops to complete the snippet.

 ---

 #### Usage
+You can use the Sublime Text 2 command palette and type `ink` to get a complete list of available snippets, or start memorizing and using the tab triggers listed in the command palette and here in front of each snippets description.